kphero/repository-context-packager/README.md

 ### Configuration via TOML

-You can also set default options in `.repo-scan-config.toml`.
+You can also set default options in `.scan-repo-config.toml`.
 Example:

 ```toml
 output = "default_output.txt"